mdubus/malloc/README.md

 - calloc
 - thread safe
 - options with environment variables ?
-- show_alloc_mem like in the subjet
+- show_alloc_mem like in the subject
-- big allocations